Viatris: Products

 The company produces and sells a variety of medicines, with 1,400 approved therapeutic molecules in its portfolio.
 It owns brands (like Viagra, Xanax, Lipitor), generics, including branded and complex generics, biosimilars, and over-the-counter (OTC) drugs and active pharmaceutical ingredients.
 Viatris products cover therapeutic areas including cardiovascular, infectious disease, oncology, immunology, CNS and anesthesia, women's healthcare, diabetes and metabolism, gastroenterology, respiratory and allergy, and dermatology.

-The following products have been newly launched or received regulatory approvals since Viatris was established:
+The following products have been newly launched or received regulatory approvals since Viatris was established include: